JEAYNE/Monty-Hall-Problem-Simulation-in-Perl/README.md

 # So, here the simulations !

+> _Notes: The figures below are the result of simulations using pseudo-random numbers,<br/>
+the values vary slightly from one run to the next._

-Two very simple Perl scripts are provided in this repository.
+3 **very** simple Perl scripts are provided in this repository.

-### Simulation with 3 doors
+### 1/ Simulation with 3 doors

 ```
 > perl Monthy-Hall_Simulation_3_doors.pl